College of Alameda | College Promise

 Are there exceptions to the 12 units for students?

-If you are enrolled in Student Accessibility Services (SAS), formerly known as DSP&S, you will need to have an exception from a SAS professional to take less than the mandatory 12 units.
+If you are enrolled in Student Accessibility Services (SAS) you will need to have an exception from a SAS professional to take less than the mandatory 12 units.

 What if I’m not eligible to submit FAFSA or Cal Dream Act application.
 Can I still join the College of Alameda College Promise Program?